-- How can we rethink Pre-Raphaelite and Arts & Crafts objects through the lenses of anti-racism and decoloniality?
+- How can we rethink Pre-Raphaelite and Arts and Crafts objects through the lenses of anti-racism and decoloniality?

 - How can contemporary museum practitioners interpret and engage audiences with these complex and difficult histories of art and design; what challenges and opportunities do they offer?

-- How are contemporary BIPOC artists and designers engaging with these 19th-century objects?
+- How are contemporary BIPOC artists and designers engaging with these nineteenth-century objects?